Emily Winifred Dickson

-Emily Winifred Dickson (13 July 1866 – 19 January 1944) was an Irish doctor who was the first female fellow of the Royal College of Surgeons in Ireland.
+Emily Winifred Dickson (13 July 1866 – 19 January 1944) was an Irish medical doctor who was the first female fellow of the Royal College of Surgeons in Ireland.
 She was also the first female fellow of any of the Royal Colleges of Surgery in Great Britain and Ireland.

 Early life

 Dickson, born in Dungannon, County Tyrone, was the fifth child of the Ulster Liberal Member of Parliament Thomas Alexander Dickson.
 Her mother Elizabeth (née McGeagh) was ill for most of her childhood, and doctors were common in the house.
 Dickson nursed her mother for a year after her school days.
 She then, with family support, decided she wanted to be a doctor.
 She had been educated at the Mrs Byers' Ladies Collegiate School in Belfast and went from there to London's Harold House School.

 Her brother James was an Ulster Liberal Party Member of Parliament for the borough of Dungannon from 1880 to 1885.
 Until the election of Mhairi Black he had been the youngest member of parliament.

 Dickson was the second youngest of seven children; three boys (James, John McGeagh, Thomas) and four girls (Sarah Louise, Mary, Emily, and Edith).